QuantEcon/lecture-python.myst/lectures/harrison_kreps.md

 Now the marginal investor is always the (temporarily) pessimistic type.

-Notice from the sixth row of that the pessimistic price $\underline p$ is lower than the homogeneous belief prices $p_a$ and $p_b$ in both states.
+Notice from the sixth row of that the pessimistic price $p_o$ is lower than the homogeneous belief prices $p_a$ and $p_b$ in both states.

 When pessimistic investors price the asset according to {eq}`HarrKrep4`, optimistic investors think that the asset is underpriced.

-If they could, optimistic investors would willingly borrow at the one-period gross interest rate $\beta^{-1}$ to purchase more of the asset.
+If they could, optimistic investors would willingly borrow at a  one-period risk-free gross interest rate $\beta^{-1}$ to purchase more of the asset.

 Implicit constraints on leverage prohibit them from doing so.